mukkelian/Ether/README.md

 ce ce 1.0 1 1 1 7.57543	(for N=4)

 #note:	small/large caps are automatically considered into the program.
-For anisotropy see (a1, a2, a3) in equation no. 2
+For anisotropy see (a1, a2, a3) in equation no.2. a can be set from 0 <--> 1 and will considered as like 0 <--> 100 %

 # 3. About structure.vasp file